jack2684/alpinely.ai/README.md

 ## Littly - The simplest baby tracker
 Effortless baby tracking through natural chat among family.
 Simply discuss your baby's activities, and Littly records events automatically in the background.

+### Free during public preview
+Right now during public preview, Littly is open free to all the early birds!
+We are happy to hear any feedback from you.

 ### Referral program
-1. During public preview phase, this app is invite only and free.
-2. For each referral, both you and your friend get 1 month free.
+2. For each referral, both you and your friend get 1 month free credits.
-3. Family member join for free.
+3. Family member can always join the baby for free.
-4. Your free quota is applicable even after launch when pricing is implemented.
+4. This free quota is applicable even after launch when pricing is implemented.

 <!---
 ## Connecting to your audio books library